I will show you how to make a wreath that is basic so that you can use it for every season!

 - Greens of your choice.

-I went to Michaels and brought three bundles of eucalyptus branches for about $12.00 on sale.
+I went to Michaels and brought three bundles of faux eucalyptus branches for about $12.00 on sale.
 That was just enough to cover my frame..
-But If you want a more full look you may want to buy more bundles.
+But If you want a more full look you may want to buy more bundles of eucalyptus.

 First ~ Cut your greens to size.
 Cut off all the stems to make your greens about the same length.
 This makes for a more cohesive wreath.

 And Walla!
 Done!
-Now you have a beautiful Wreath to display on a door. mirror, or mantel!
+Now you have a beautiful DIY wreath to display on a door. mirror, or mantel!

 Be sure to share your finished product on Instagram with @thefarmhouselife